 WearSocail.com.
 (2017).Digital in 2017Global Overview.
 Retrieved on 8 May 2017.
 Form: https:// wearsocail.com/special-reports/digital-in-2017-gobal-overview.

 Acknowledgement

 I would like to thank Suratthani Rajabhat University for funding the research and also thank to Phra Mahathat Woramahawihan Temple for allowing us to do the research.

+Appendix Tables